ysthakur/CMSC320-Notes/ML/Classification/Decision Trees.md

 > [!warning]
 > Don’t use decision trees when you have an actual problem you want to solve

-Use decision trees when:
+Use decision trees when you only want:

-- You want a pretty picture to show to someone
+- A pretty picture to show to someone
-- You want a general sense of your data you can look at
+- A general sense of your data you can look at

 ## Training